mwraith/homebridge-somfi-blinds/README.md

 5. Wait at least 5 minutes before pairing another remote to avoid pairing a remote to multiple devices.

 ### Post Setup
-Once pairing is complete, you can switch the controls to a single stateful On/Off button.
+Once pairing is complete, you can switch the controls to a single stateful On/Off window covering.
 Go to Homebridge Config UI X, then in the Config tab, edit the JSON to set the `adminMode` to false.
 Restart homebridge.

 ## Backup
 Any loss of unique IDs and/or rolling codes, leads to the impossibility to control the Somfy RTS devices.